EXPERIENCE

 Children under elementary school age may join as observers for every adult participating in the experience.

-Please note that this experience will take place in a factory where employees normally work.
+Please be aware that this experience will take place in a factory where you normally work.

 Please make your reservation at least 7 days in advance.